Fact-Augmented Lookahead Planning for LLM Agents: EXPERIMENTS

 \subsection{Insight Experiments}

 In the following, we gain insight into why LWM-Planner outperforms Reflexion and ReAct.

-\textbf{How does LWM-Planner with its atomic fact learning lead to a higher cumulative return over time compared to baselines?} To investigate why LWM-Planner achieves a higher normalized cumulative return, as seen in \Cref{tab:main_table_results}, we can qualitatively investigate the facts that it learns throughout its process.
-Specifically on TextFrozenLake ($4\times4;h=0.9$), it learns the hole locations through trial and error initially, as a hole terminates an episode, then during its fact extraction stage it self extracts facts that if it had known would have improved its state value future estimation ability, which is the extraction of the atomic concise facts of where the holes in the state are, such that it can then avoid these.
-We provide detailed facts that are retrieved as a case study in \Cref{sec:factextractedfrozenlakecasestudy}.
+\textbf{How does LWM-Planner with its atomic fact learning lead to a higher cumulative return over time compared to baselines?} To investigate why LWM-Planner achieves a higher cumulative return, as seen in \Cref{tab:main_table_results}, we can qualitatively investigate the facts that it learns throughout its process.
+Specifically on TextFrozenLake ($4\times4;h=0.9$), it learns the hole locations through trial and error initially, as a hole terminates an episode, then during its fact extraction stage it self extracts facts that if known earlier would have improved its value predictions.
+The agent therefore learns atomic concise facts describing where the holes in the state are, allowing it to avoid them.
+We provide detailed facts that are retrieved as a case study in Appendix~\ref{sec:factextractedfrozenlakecasestudy}.

 Moreover, while capable, ReAct struggled with long-horizon planning and adapting to subtle but critical state changes that weren't immediately obvious from the current observation alone.
 Whereas, Reflexion, showed learning by refining its high-level strategy.
-However, its reflections were often less granular than the atomic facts used by LWM-Planner, making it harder for the LLM to directly use them for precise simulation during lookahead.
-Such benchmark trajectories and memories are outlined in \Cref{sec:factextractedfrozenlakecasestudy}.
+Such benchmark trajectories and memories are outlined in Appendix~\ref{sec:factextractedfrozenlakecasestudy}.

 \textbf{Can LWM-Planner scale better with increasing state-action space?} To investigate this we used our procedurally generated TextFrozenLake environments to generate environments of increasing board size, and hence state-action space.
 We tabulate these results for all the benchmarks in \Cref{tab:increasingstateactionspace}.
 Interestingly, LWM-Planner achieves the highest normalised cumulative return, and crucially, as the state-action space increases, the other baselines degrade; whereas LWM-Planner is still able to online-learn and solve the environment.
 This verifies that the combination of both having the fact extraction and compression, plus the ability to forward plan, is crucial, and provides an effective in-context online learning method to learn the minimal fact representations of the environment, in this case, where the holes are to solve the environment optimally.